adnguyen/Notebooks_and_Protocols/2018_notebook.md

 4. **Hsp rxn norm paper**:
 	* NJGotelli- wants to get rid of pca analysis and just show the correlation matrix + a multiple linear regression
 		* multiple linear regression diff than single regressions ; asking for NJG for response on how to proceed
+		* SHC is in favor of pca bc it separates out expression kinetics from baseline gxp.
+		* Fixed pca figure to make it more interprettable.

 5. Proteome stability project:
 	* Wai to HPLC fractionate